 Besides, it was warm.
 The porridge, her hands, her body...so close to him...

-The sun rose and fell, day and night rotated many times in a never-ending cycle.
-She did not stop coming, so he stopped trying to send her away.
-Such a meddlesome human.
+The sun rose and fell, day and night rotated.
+She did not stop coming, he no longer tried to leave.
+Her flowery scent grew sharper, her blurry image clearer.
 He could not wait...

-On one such day, the miko cleansed off the old poultices, and without putting on any new herbs, she removed the ribbon tying her hair to wrap it around the taiyoukai's eyes.
+On one such day, the miko cleansed off the old poultices without putting on any new herbs.
+Instead, she removed the ribbon tying her hair to wrap it around the taiyoukai's eyes.

 "Your eyes have recovered, but they are still sensitive, so hopefully the ribbon will block out the sunlight while you adjust," the miko explained as she took her leave.

-"I will come back for the ribbon, since you hate human things."
+"I will come back for the ribbon," she obeyed, "since you said you hated human things."

 Fifty long years had passed...